PutsalaPujitha/Heritage-Quest/README.md

 Contributions are welcome!
 Feel free to submit a pull request or open an issue if you have suggestions or improvements.

 ## Acknowledgements
-This project was inspired by the rich cultural heritage of India and Nepal.
+This project was inspired by the rich cultural heritage of India.
 The images and information were sourced from publicly available resources.